dwicahyanovita/Control-Game-By-Hand-Gesture-Using-KNN/README.md

 ---
-Dibuat dengan ❤️ oleh vnyhc and team
+Made with ❤️ by Dwi Cahya Novita and team